Sweden: Economy

 The 20 largest (by turnover) registered Swedish companies in 2007 were Volvo, Ericsson, Vattenfall, Skanska, Sony Ericsson Mobile Communications AB, Svenska Cellulosa Aktiebolaget, Electrolux, Volvo Personvagnar, TeliaSonera, Sandvik, Scania, ICA, Hennes & Mauritz, IKEA, Nordea, Preem, Atlas Copco, Securitas, Nordstjernan and SKF.
-The vast majority of Sweden's industry is privately controlled, unlike many other industrialised Western countries, and, in accordance with a historical standard, publicly owned enterprises are of minor importance.
+The vast majority of Sweden's industry is privately controlled, unlike many other industrialised Western countries.

-An estimated 4.5 million Swedish residents are employed, and around a third of the workforce completed tertiary education.
+An estimated 4.5 million Swedish residents are employed, and around a half of the workforce completed tertiary education.
 In terms of GDP per-hour-worked, Sweden was the world's ninth highest in 2006 at US$31, compared to US$22 in Spain and US$35 in the United States.
 GDP per-hour-worked is growing 2.5% per year for the economy as a whole and the trade-terms-balanced productivity growth is 2%.
 According to the OECD, deregulation, globalisation, and technology sector growth have been key productivity drivers.
 Sweden is a world leader in privatised pensions and pension funding problems are relatively small compared to many other Western European countries.
 A pilot program to test the feasibility of a six-hour workday, without loss of pay, will commence in 2014, involving the participation of Gothenburg municipal staff.
 The Swedish government is seeking to reduce its costs through decreased sick leave hours and increased efficiency.

-The typical worker receives 40% of his or her labour costs after the tax wedge.
+The typical worker receives 40% of their labour costs after the tax wedge.
 Total tax collected by Sweden as a percentage of its GDP peaked at 52.3% in 1990.
 The country faced a real estate and banking crisis in 1990–1991, and consequently passed tax reforms in 1991 to implement tax rate cuts and tax base broadening over time.
 Since 1990, taxes as a percentage of GDP collected by Sweden have been dropping, with total tax rates for the highest income earners dropping the most.
 In 2010 45.8% of the country's GDP was collected as taxes, the second highest among OECD countries, and nearly double the percentage in the US or South Korea.
 Tax income-financed employment represents a third of the Swedish workforce, a substantially higher proportion than in most other countries.
 Overall, GDP growth has been fast since reforms—especially those in manufacturing—were enacted in the early 1990s.